renpy/renpy/sphinx/source/store_variables.rst

     set to False during the splashscreen, and is ignored when in the main menu.

+.. var:: _constant

+    If set to true in a store, indicates the store is constant.
+    See :ref:`constant-stores`.

 .. var:: default_mouse

     This is undefined by default.
 If defined, and if :var:`config.mouse` is